| Flat Coated Retrievers: the most honest dog breed review you'll ever find. Information about Flat-Coated Retriever personality and behavior. |

 - Shedding

 - Providing enough exercise and mental stimulation.
-Flat Coated Retrievers MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Flat-Coats can make a shambles of your house and yard.
+Compared to the more familiar Labrador and Golden Retrievers, Flat-Coated Retrievers are more active and more athletic.
+Flat-Coats need more exercise – more opportunities to vent their energy and do interesting things.
+Otherwise they will become bored, which they usually express by barking and destructive chewing.

 - Grooming.
 To keep their feathered coat free of mats, Flat Coated Retrievers require regular brushing and combing, and occasional trimming.